chrultrabook/docs/src/docs/firmware/battery.md

 2. Take out all of the screws.

 ::: tip
-Screws may be underneath "feet", or the material that keeps the Chromebook from sliding.
+Screws may be underneath "feet", or the material (usually rubber) that keeps the Chromebook from sliding.
 :::

 3. Gently pry the back off the Chromebook.
 If you do not have the proper tools a dull knife would be helpful.